feiyoung/coFAST/README.md

     install.packages("remotes")

     remotes::install_github("feiyoung/coFAST")

+Or install the the packages "coFAST" from 'CRAN'

+   install.packages("coFAST")

 If some dependent packages (such as `scater`) on Bioconductor can not be installed nomrally, use following commands, then run abouve command.